alibaba/p3c/idea-plugin/README.md

 	<font color="blue">We use the idea standard Inspection Results to show our violations.</font>

 	![Result](doc/images/inspection_result.png)

+Results are grouped by tags, which include Blocker,Critical,Major,Warning,Weak Warning.

+Blocker, Critical and Major will remain sync with alibaba official version, and will not be changed freely, unless especially declared.

+When I see some reasonable third party rules in Community I might add them to Warning or Weak Warning.

+Usually, if a third party rule can be followed in every situation, then it is tagged Warning.

+Otherwise, if it cannot be followed in some special cases, then it will be tagged Weak Warning.

+If you want to use pmd-maven-plugin for auto-analyze and assure,

+You should set `<failurePriority>3</failurePriority>` for having same behavior than alibaba official version.

+See example/use-case in `p3c-pmd/pom.xml`

 	<font color="blue">We can also analyze file which is modified before vcs checkin.</font>